Authentication

 |---|---|

-| Account compromised | Admin disables the user (revokes JWT, marks credentials inactive), then re-enables after a fresh password and passkey registration. |
+| Account compromised | Admin disables or deletes the user from Admin → Users, then re-creates or re-enables access after a password reset and passkey review. |

 Rate limiting